Yoga teacher training: Syllabuses

 The syllabuses taught to trainee teachers vary with the school but include the components of hatha yoga, namely asanas, pranayama, and bandhas, and sometimes details of the subtle body with chakras, nadis and koshas; meditation; anatomy and physiology; psychology and philosophy of yoga; teaching methods; and the practicalities of running a yoga business.
 Some attention may be given to specific techniques such as Restorative Yoga and yoga nidra.
 Syllabuses are more tightly constrained if they are for registration with the Yoga Alliance or the British Wheel of Yoga.

 Courses

 Yoga teacher training, as of 2017, could cost between $2,000 and $5,000.
 It can take up to 3 years to obtain a teaching certificate.
+Common certificates are 200 or 500 hours "Registered Yoga Teacher" (abbreviated RYT 200 and RYT 500).
+The description "Senior Yoga Teacher" is available to Yoga Alliance teachers with 8 years of experience and 4,000 hours of training and teaching during that period.

+Iyengar Yoga teachers are required to have attended its classes for three years before starting training; they are then required to undergo at least three years of mentoring by an approved mentor, which is "the route to teaching".

 Shorter courses are offered in India, especially in the yoga hubs of Rishikesh and Mysore, and many Westerners travel to India hoping to learn "authentic" yoga in ashrams there.
+Some of those courses take as little as 30 days to complete, while others are wholly online, and the training they offer is not necessarily sufficient to enable trainees to teach competently; they are in addition often not accredited, and therefore not accepted by many employers.